miaumee/miaumee.github.io/index.md

 > A picture is worth a thousand words.
 > But I ain't seen anything yet...

-> This is going to be from a separate paragraph.
+> This is going to be from a separate paragraph with `.blockquote` class.
 {: .blockquote}

 ### `.lead` class